craftercms/docs/source/system-administrators/activities/authoring/users-groups/groups-management.rst

 || site_publisher     || Site publisher        || publisher     |
 +---------------------+------------------------+----------------+

 You can add more groups defined whenever needed.
-The list above is just a starting point for when you first create your site.
+The list above is just a starting point for when you first create your project.
 The following sections will give you more details on users and groups.
 The next sections, Permission Mappings and Role Mappings describes how to setup/assign permissions and roles.

 To find this section through studio follow the next instructions: